mohabhassan/NightFall/README.md

 # NightFall - (d)gamexwrapper
 MOHAA/MOHSH/MOHBT (d)gamex86 wrapper based on the old MOHAA gamex86 wrapper.

+NightFall serves a wrapper that compliments various aspects of MOHAA's script engine capabilities.

 https://www.x-null.net/forums/forum.php

 This is the best public version out there.